sybrew/the-seo-framework/readme.txt

 	* TSF no longer pings search engines the base sitemap location when updating the options without changing the options.
 	* **Compatibility:**
 		* TSF now requires WordPress v5.9 or later, from WordPress v5.5 or later.
+		* When no proper Shop page is assigned in WooCommerce, TSF will now correctly treat the shop page as a Post Type Archive.
+			* In doing so, we removed the "Archives: " prefix.
+We find it an illogical addition for this post type specifically.
 	* **Accessibility:**
 		* The Homepage SEO Settings box's title no longer carries a warning; instead, we added a bigger, more noticable warning to every settings section when editing the homepage.
 			* We're getting too many support inquiries about this; sorry about the noise, but it ought to decrease confusion.